Client Action Committee

 As part of the CAC, members have developed and led several key projects, including:

-In addition to these projects, CAC members were the first group of people with lived or living experience of homelessness to be accepted to walk in the Calgary Provide parade in 2018 and 2019.
+CAC members were also the first group of people with lived or living experience of homelessness to be accepted to walk in the Calgary Provide parade in 2018 and 2019.

 They have presented at multiple provincial and national conferences, including 7 Cities in 2019; acted as ambassadors and fundraisers for Calgary’s Coldest Night of the Year fundraiser, and served as consultants for a variety of experts in the homelessness sector.

-The achievements of the CAC show how community and connection have the power to transform individual experiences of homelessness into meaningful change.
-It also demonstrates how making space for others is critical – to the individual and to the entire system of care.
+The CAC’s achievements show how community has the power to transform individual experiences of homelessness into meaningful change.

 “Community keeps you alive,” says Darren, a CAC member.
 “That’s what people rely on when they have nothing else.
 You’re fractured, you’re marginalized, but once you start engaging with a greater community then you can move on.”